Requesting compensation from the municipality

 • date and time of the event

-• if you have: a report from someone who was there
+• if you have one: a report from someone who was there

-• proof of the damage you have.
+• proof of the damage you have suffered.
 For example:

-• A bill from the repair or doctor
+• a bill for the repair or doctor

-• a police report (an official police report of the event)
+• a police report (an official police report of the incident)

-We will send you an acknowledgement when your liability claim is received.
-If your claim is covered under the municipality's insurance policy, we will submit your claim to the insurance company.
+We will send you a confirmation of receipt once we have received your liability claim.
+If your claim for damages is covered by the municipality's insurance policy, we will submit your claim to the insurance company.
 Most claims are covered by the policy.
-For example, damage caused by falling trees, loose paving stones or holes in the road.
-The insurance company will handle the claim and let you know if you will receive compensation for the damage.
+Examples include damage caused by falling trees, loose paving stones, or holes in the road.
+The insurance company will process the claim and let you know whether you will receive compensation for the damage.

-Claiming compensation for damage to yourself or your belongings costs nothing.
+There is no charge for claiming compensation for damage to yourself or your belongings.

 Description